Bangkok for Digital Nomads

 Not many businesses in Thailand accept card payments, but every single business including street vendors accept payment by QR code.
 They will show you a QR code that you scan with your bank's app, and what this does is setup a direct transfer.
 There is no fee to you or to the recipient, so you can pay any amount to anybody in this way.

 If you're in Thailand with a work permit, then opening a Thai bank account is pretty straight forward.
 I still use the bank account I opened in 2012 when working here.
-If you're not here on a work permit, then the main branches of Bangkok Bank reportedly open accounts for foreigners who can prove they live in Thailand, but you're going to have a much harder time.
+If you're not here on a work permit, then it used to be possible to open a Thai bank account, but after a crackdown by authorities, it's now much harder.

 Getting around Bangkok